 The two ADMs fired the horrible DG.

-No, not because of me, although the story of my experience with her and refusal to work with her was well-traveled.
+No, not because of me, although the story of my experience with her and refusal to work with her was well-travelled.
 Remember too that one of those ADMs was the ADM who thought I was great because her daughter-in-law raved about me before I even started, and had loved everything I had given her since.
 That’s not nothing.

 This DG who apparently was good at reading “higher officials” asked for a meeting with the DM.
 That happens, no biggie.
 Except she presented a plan to completely revamp her Directorate, including asking for resources.
 Apparently the DM reminded her, professionally, that the DG had a boss, and it wasn’t her.
 Plus there was a committee that dealt with new resource requests, and she didn’t chair it.
 So, dear DG, why was she there to see the DM?
 Then when the DG left, the two ADMs got an earful.